-The UN’s Paris Agreement Carbon Market Mechanism (PACM) represents a pivotal evolution in international carbon markets.
-In this first instalment of our three-part series, we break down the fundamentals of Article 6.4, exploring what this mechanism means for project developers, investors, and carbon market participants.
+The UN’s Paris Agreement Crediting Mechanism (PACM) represents a pivotal evolution in international carbon markets.
+In this first instalment of our three-part series, we break down where things stand for Article 6.4, exploring the state of play for project developers, investors, and carbon market participants.

-Article 6.4 of the Paris Agreement (or PACM) represents a pivotal evolution in international carbon markets.
-As the successor to the Clean Development Mechanism (CDM), it introduces a new framework for high-integrity carbon crediting that aligns with countries’ climate commitments under the Paris Agreement.
-This mechanism stands to unlock significant capital flows for climate action while ensuring environmental integrity through robust international oversight.
+PACM is the successor to the Clean Development Mechanism (CDM) and introduces a new framework for high-integrity carbon crediting that aligns with countries’ climate commitments under the Paris Agreement.
+This mechanism, if designed correctly, stands to unlock significant capital flows for climate action while ensuring environmental integrity through robust international oversight.

-The promise is substantial: Article 6.4 could reduce the cost of implementing NDCs by more than half by 2030, potentially enabling countries to increase their climate ambition.
+The potential wins are substantial: Article 6.4 could reduce the cost of implementing NDCs by more than half by 2030, potentially enabling countries to increase their climate ambition.
 For market participants, it offers new opportunities in a rapidly changing carbon landscape.

-The latest meeting of the Article 6.4 Supervisory Body delivered significant progress in operationalising the mechanism, with a comprehensive package of standards covering the entire project lifecycle, from validation and verification requirements to CDM transition pathways and accreditation procedures.
+The Article 6.4 Supervisory Body (SBM) delivered significant progress in operationalising the mechanism in 2025, with a comprehensive package of standards covering the entire project lifecycle, from validation and verification requirements to CDM transition pathways and accreditation procedures.

 Permanence standard unlocks nature-based solutions

-The most consequential advancement is the newly approved standard on non-permanence and reversals, addressing one of carbon accounting’s most debated challenges: managing the risk that carbon stored through reforestation, soil, or land-use projects could be released back into the atmosphere.
+The most consequential advancement has been the approved standard on non-permanence and reversals, addressing one of carbon accounting’s most debated challenges: managing the risk that carbon stored through reforestation, soil, or land-use projects could be released back into the atmosphere.

 - Flexible monitoring periods: Perpetual monitoring has been dropped.
 Each methodology will specify its own monitoring duration, with responsibilities transferable to host countries or third parties, while reversal liability remains with project participants unless alternative safeguards exist.